actuary492/actuary492.github.io/_pages/about.md

 ---
-layout: page
 title: "About"
 permalink: /about/
+layout: single
+author: true
 ---
-Write about yourself or the purpose of your site here.
+This is your about page content.